Legehida

-Legehida (also called Beltu Legahida) is one of the woredas in the Oromia of Ethiopia.
-Part of the Bale Zone, Legehida is bordered on the south by Seweyna, on the southwest by Gaserana Gololcha, and all other sides by the Shebelle River which separates this woreda from the West Hararghe Zone on the northwest, the East Hararghe Zone on the northeast and from the Somali Region on the east.
-The administrative center of the woreda is Beltu; other towns in Legehida include Sheikh Hussein.
+Legehidha (also called Beltu Kurkurru) is one of the woredas in the Oromia of Ethiopia.
+Part of the Bale Zone, Legehidha is bordered on the south by Seweyna, on the southwest by Gololcha, and all other sides by the Shebelle River which separates this woreda from the West Hararghe Zone on the northwest, the East Hararghe Zone on the northeast and from the Somali Region on the east.
+The administrative center of the woreda is Beltu; other towns in Legehidha nearly Sheikh Hussein.